ably/sdk-api-reference/descriptions.md

 ## class Rest

-The `Rest` object offers a simple stateless API to interact directly with Ably's REST API.
+A client that offers a simple stateless API to interact directly with Ably's REST API.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|